King Mindaugas Cup

 Karaliaus Mindaugo taurė (English: King Mindaugas Cup) is an annual national domestic basketball cup competition between Lithuanian professional teams.
 It is organised by the Lithuanian Basketball League (Lietuvos krepšinio lyga – LKL).
-The tournament is named in honor of Mindaugas, the first and only King of Lithuania.
+The tournament is named in honor of Mindaugas, the first and only crowned King of Lithuania.

 The Final four event includes an annual LKL Three-point Shootout contest, LKL Future Cup was introduced in 2018 with Žalgiris and Rytas youth teams competing for the cup.
 LKL Slam Dunk Contest was part of the Final four program until the event was removed in 2019.

 History and format

 The new tournament was presented to public on 1 December 2015, to replace the LKF Cup and the LKL All-Star Day.

 In 2016 the official name was Kidy Tour King Mindaugas Cup for sponsorship purposes, where Top 8 teams after 2 rounds in the Lithuanian basketball league competed in a 3-day tournament, in Vilnius, Siemens Arena.
 The format was where top team after 2 LKL rounds faced 8th team in the quarterfinals, second placed team faced 7th team and so on.
 Lietuvos Rytas 67-57 beat Žalgiris in the final.

 In 2017 Kidy Tour King Mindaugas Cup there was a slight change in the format, seeds where divided between 1-4 and 5-8 and a quarterfinal draw was introduced.
 Also, instead of a 3-day tournament, a Final four format was introduced where semi-finals and finals where played over the weekend.
 The first final four was held in Kaunas, where Žalgiris beat Lietkabelis 84–63 in the final.

 The official name of King Mindaugas Cup in 2018 changed to SIL King Mindaugas Cup due to sponsorship reasons.
 Pairing format was kept the same, seeds were divided into 1-4 and 5-8 seeds, and the quarterfinal matches were played at the higher seed's home court.
 Final four was held in Klaipėda, where Žalgiris 81-62 beat Lietuvos Rytas.

 In the summer of 2018 it was announced about the expansion of the tournament.
 Teams from lower division league NKL were introduced and the tournament started in October 2018.
 The official name of King Mindaugas Cup changed back to Kidy Tour King Mindaugas Cup.
 The 2018-2019 tournament included 10 LKL clubs and 4 clubs from the NKL league.
 They competed in a four-round tournament.
 Top 6 LKL teams received automatic placements into the quarterfinals round and the bottom 4 teams had to compete against the 4 NKL clubs.
 For the first-time home and away matches were played in the quarterfinals round.
 The final four was held in Vilnius for the second time, where Rytas 70-67 beat Žalgiris in the final.